At City Hall

 × What is the phone number to the Visitor’s Information Center?
 The phone number is (541) 269-0215

 Like most cities in Oregon, the City of Coos Bay utilizes the “Council-Manager” form of government.
 Under this system, the City Council sets policies which are then implemented by the City Manager who is selected and serves at the pleasure of the Council.

 The Mission of the City of Coos Bay is to work as a stable, progressive municipality to enhance the quality of life for all citizens through a government that is accessible to everyone and dedicated to the development of a diversified economy, sound fiscal planning and the preservation and enhancement of the cultural, historical and natural beauty of our area.

 Create a safe, clean and inviting City that protects and enhances our unique culture, history, and environment by working in a collaborative partnership that creates opportunities for the South Coast Region through living wages and affordable housing.

 As the City's chief executive officer, I am also charged with preparation and administration of the City’s annual budget, Urban Renewal plans.

 None of these things are possible without a staff of professionals dedicated to those who work, live and visit our community.
-In Coos Bay we have six departments, each headed by a manager, who reports directly to me and who is selected on the basis of his/her qualifications and experience.
-They are Eric Day, Community Development Director; Sami Pierson, Library Director; Mark Anderson, Fire Chief; Gary McCullough, Police Chief; Jim Hossley, Public Works Director; and Susanne Baker, Finance Director.
+In Coos Bay we have five departments, each headed by a manager, who reports directly to me and who is selected on the basis of his/her qualifications and experience.
+They are Sami Pierson, Library Director; Mark Anderson, Fire Chief; Gary McCullough, Police Chief; Jim Hossley, Public Works & Community Development Director; and Susanne Baker, Finance Director.
 They are all are extremely competent in what they do which is reflected in the day-to-day service delivery that we provide.